saturdais-dl/disease-prediction/README.md

 ## Dataset

-The model is trained using the [**PTB-XL dataset**](https://physionet.org/content/ptb-xl/1.0.3/), which includes 21,837 clinical ECG records from 18,885 patients.
-Each record is a 12-lead ECG of 10 seconds duration.
+For training the model, we utilized the [**PTB-XL dataset**](https://physionet.org/content/ptb-xl/1.0.3/), which comprises 21,837 clinical ECG records from 18,885 patients.
+Each record consists of 12-lead ECGs lasting 10 seconds.

 ## File descriptions